LearningTypeScript/projects/projects/the-type-system/system-of-a-clown/README.md

 ## Notes

 - Don't import code from one step into another.
-- Some of the errors presented by TypeScript may use symbols or terms not you haven't covered yet.
+- Some of the errors presented by TypeScript may use symbols or terms you haven't covered yet.
 That's ok!
 Do your best with what you know so far.